 If you look at the Statement of Activities page you will see that the first column lists the major services provided by the Township.
 The next column identifies the costs of providing these services.
-The major program disbursements for governmental activities are for general government and public works, which account for 27 and 26 percent of all governmental disbursements, respectively for 2005 and also, in 2004 the percentages were: 22, and 33.
+The major program disbursements for governmental activities are for general government and capital outlay, which account for 27 percent and 31 percent of all governmental disbursements, respectively for 2005 and public works and general government, which account for 31 percent and 30 percent of all governmental disbursements, respectively for 2004.
 The next four columns of the Statement entitled Program Receipts identify amounts paid by people who are directly charged for the service and grants received by the Government that must be used to provide a specific service.
 The net Receipt (Disbursement) column compares the program receipts to the cost of the service.
 This "net cost" amount represents the cost of the service which ends up being paid from money provided by local taxpayers.
 These net costs are paid from the general receipts which are presented at the bottom of the Statement.
 A comparison between the total cost of services and the net cost is presented in Table 3.